Bonneville 7 History

 Bonneville 7 was originally formed in 1999 with Becky Russell, Mike Bonilla, two members Pip Hancox and Jonny Bowler of the British band, ‘Guana Batz’.
 The Guana Batz a Psychobilly Band did a South West Tour with Becky Russell on Drums.
 They decided after that tour they should start up a new band here in the US and call it ‘Bonneville 7’ since only two Batz lived in the US.
 Bonneville 7 was named after the Triumph Bonneville motorcycle and lucky number 7.
 The band disperced do to the fact the Guana Batz continued to play more often.

-In 2018 Becky reformed the band and needed the right combination for what she wanted to do.
+In March of 2018 Becky reformed the band and needed the right combination for what she wanted to do.
 Becky didn’t just want to play Rockabilly anymore, but everything.
-Glenn Trenchard, Bonneville 7’s manager, had Becky call Bryan Kelly of ‘Hard Fall Harts’ to see if he wanted to be a part of B7.
+Glenn Trenchard, Bonneville 7’s manager, had Becky call Bryan Kelly of ‘Hard Fall Hearts’ to see if he wanted to be a part of B7.
 To Becky’s surprise Bryan said, “YES”!
 She brought Eddie Montoya over from a previous band, ‘Flipside Burners’.
-Later came Sam 'Barefoot' Johnson, Ian 'Rocket' Watson and sub 'Wild' Bill Grubbs on bass.
+Later came, Ian 'Rocket' Watson on bass who played with Bryan in the early days of ‘Hard Fall Hearts’.

-Bonneville 7 is a high energy Alternative/ Rockabilly/ Rock-n Roll/ Southern Rock Band that plays all over San Diego.
-They play Cash to the Clash and the Ramones to the Stones.
-You can check them out on their website www.bonnevilleseven.com Bryan Kelly plays a monster Gretsch guitar with great vocals.
-Bryan Kelly is an endorsed artist with Gretsch Guitars.
+Bonneville 7 is a high energy Rockabilly Band that plays all over San Diego/ Riverside and Orange County's.
+Rip Carson plays with crazy cool licks.
 He has played internationally and brings a lot of energy to the band.

 Becky Russell on drums keepin’ it all together who is endorsed by Pork Pie Percussion, T-Cymbals, Los Cabos Drumsticks, Drum Flip and a Pro Deal with Aquarian Drum Heads.
 Becky is a true professional who has played from Nashville to San Diego and beyond.